andrewguenthner/weather_sampler/README.txt

 and their weather conditions will also be placed in this folder in csv format.
 The notebook will also generate a log of each weather data request made, both in the notebook and in a file called log.txt in the folder output_data.
+The final cells in the notebook contain tables of the statistical significance of correlations between all of the measured weather variables and both latitude and distance from the equator.

 General procedure:
-S:  Generate a random sample of cities for collection of current weather data using Citipy to link city names to coordiantes.
+S:  Generate a random sample of cities for collection of current weather data using citipy to link city names to coordiantes.
 Q:  Use the OpenWeatherMap API to query the weather for these cities and store the data.
-A:  Use the openweathermapy module to prepare the data for analysis
 P:  Use matplotlib to create and save the graphs
+A:  Perform statistical analyses to identify significant correlations

 Note that the demo will generate a very verbose log of connection information.
 This is meant to help you be aware of the external